Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

-\textbf{Characterization of dynamic CCs.} We characterize the top-10 dynamic communities by analyzing the temporal trends of the hashtags used by their members, which allows identifying the key issues and the predominant themes of each CC.
-Figure~\ref{fig:hashtag-trends} shows an excerpt of this analysis by highlighting the most frequent hashtag used by each CC at each point in time.
 The dynamic communities that dominated the 2019 UK electoral debate are as follows: \begin{itemize} \item \texttt{LAB1}: Labourists that supported the party and its leader Jeremy Corbyn, in addition to traditional Labour themes such as healthcare and climate change. \item \texttt{LAB2}: Another community of labourists.
-Their themes were similar to those of \texttt{LAB1}, but their members exhibited different temporal behaviors, as shown in Figure~\ref{fig:hashtag-trends}. \item \texttt{RCH}: Users who spread the labourist manifesto and urged others to register for the vote.
-As also visible in Figure~\ref{fig:hashtag-trends}, \texttt{RCH} is mostly similar to \texttt{LAB2} but, again, featured different temporal behaviors. \item \texttt{B60}: Activists that used the electoral debate to protest against a pension age equalisation law to the detriment of women born in the 1950s.\footnote{\url{http://pensionsage.com/pa/Backto60-granted-leave-to-appeal.php}} \item \texttt{TVT}: A community comprising multiple political parties that pushed for a tactical vote in favor of the labourists, to oppose the conservative party and to stop the Brexit. \item \texttt{SNP}: Supporters of the Scottish National Party (SNP), in favor of the Scottish independence from the UK. \item \texttt{ASE}: Conservative supporters that were mainly engaged in attacking the labour party and Jeremy Corbyn for antisemitism.\footnote{\url{http://www.thetimes.co.uk/article/revealed-the-depth-of-labour-anti-semitism-bb57h9pdz}} \item \texttt{SNPO}: Users that debated and opposed Scotland’s intention of pushing for a second independence referendum. \item \texttt{BRX}: A community in support of the former Brexit Party. \item \texttt{CON}: Conservatives that supported the party and its leader Boris Johnson, as well as Brexit. \end{itemize}
+Their themes were similar to those of \texttt{LAB1}, but their members exhibited different temporal behaviors (See \textit{Supporting Figure}~S1). \item \texttt{RCH}: Users who spread the labourist manifesto and urged others to register for the vote. \texttt{RCH} is mostly similar to \texttt{LAB2} but, again, featured different temporal behaviors (See \textit{Supporting Figure}~S1). \item \texttt{B60}: Activists that used the electoral debate to protest against a pension age equalisation law to the detriment of women born in the 1950s~\cite{backto60}.\item \texttt{TVT}: A community comprising multiple political parties that pushed for a tactical vote in favor of the labourists, to oppose the conservative party and to stop the Brexit. \item \texttt{SNP}: Supporters of the Scottish National Party (SNP), in favor of the Scottish independence from the UK. \item \texttt{ASE}: Conservative supporters that were mainly engaged in attacking the labour party and Jeremy Corbyn for antisemitism~\cite{Revealed}.\item \texttt{SNPO}: Users that debated and opposed Scotland’s intention of pushing for a second independence referendum. \item \texttt{BRX}: A community in support of the former Brexit Party. \item \texttt{CON}: Conservatives that supported the party and its leader Boris Johnson, as well as Brexit. \end{itemize}